asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

 ### 1. Cost Approach

-This approach is usually used for valuing internal-use software.
+This approach is usually used for valuing **internal-use software**.
 The cost approach, based on the principle of replacement, determines the value of software by considering the expected cost of replacing it with a similar one.
 There are two types of costs involved: reproduction costs and replacement costs. **Reproduction Costs** evaluate the cost of creating an exact copy of the software. **Replacement Costs** measure the cost of recreating the software's functionality.

 - **Trended Historical Cost Method:** The trended historical cost method calculates the actual historical development costs, such as programmer personnel costs and associated expenses, such as payroll taxes, overhead, and profit.
 These costs are then adjusted for inflation to reflect the current valuation date.
 However, implementing this method can be challenging, as historical records of development costs may be missing or mixed with those of operations and maintenance.

-- **Software engineering model method:** This method uses specific metrics from the software system, like size/complexity, and feeds this information to some empirical software development models like COCOMO (Constructive Cost Model and its sequels) and SLIM (Software LIfecycle Management) to get estimated costs.
+- **Software engineering model method:** This method uses specific metrics from the software system, like size/complexity, and feeds this information to some empirical software development models like **COCOMO** (Constructive Cost Model and its sequels) and **SLIM (Software LIfecycle Management)** to get estimated costs.
 The formulae in these models are derived from analyses of historical databases of actual software projects.

 See [Application of the Cost Approach to Value Internally Developed Computer Software: Williamette Management Associates](https://willamette.com/insights_journal/18/summer_2018_4.pdf) for some comprehensive examples of this approach.

-Obviously, this approach completely ignores the actual value that the software has brought to the organisation, whether it is in the form of reduced Operational Expenses, or otherwise.
+Obviously, **this approach largely ignores the actual value** that the software has brought to the organisation, whether it is in the form of reduced Operational Expenses, or otherwise.

 ### 2. Market Approach
-The market approach values software by comparing it to similar packages and taking into account any variations.
+The market approach values software by **comparing it to similar packages** and taking into account any variations.
 One issue with this method is the lack of comparable transactions, especially when dealing with internal-use software designed to specific standards.
 More data is available for transactions related to software development companies' shares compared to software.
 This method could be potentially applicable to internal-use systems which are being developed even though there are commercial off the shelf solutions available; this could be because the COTS solutions are not exact fits to the problem at hand, or lack some specific features that the company could really do with.

 ### 3. Income Approach
-The Income Approach values software based on its future earnings, cash flows, or cost savings.
+The Income Approach values software based on its **future earnings, or cost savings**.
 The discounted cash flow method calculates the worth of software as the present value of its future net cash flows, taking into account expected revenues and expenses.
 The cash flows are estimated for the remaining life of the software, and a discount rate that considers general economic, product, and industry risks is calculated.
 If the software had to be licensed from a third party, its value is determined based on published license prices for similar software found in intellectual property databases and other sources.

-The Income Approach is usually the one used most often by corporate valuation companies when valuing intangible assets like software during acquisition.
-However, this software is usually assumed to be complete, and serving its purpose, and not necessarily software which is still in development (or not providing cash flows right now).
+**The Income approach is usually the one used most often by corporate valuation companies when valuing intangible assets like software during acquisition.** However, this software is usually assumed to be complete, and serving its purpose, and not necessarily software which is still in development (or not providing cash flows right now).

 - **Discounted cash flow method:** This is the usual method where an NPV analysis is done on projected future cash flows arising from the product.
-- **Relief from Royalty Method:** This method is used to determine the value of intangible assets by taking into account the hypothetical royalty payments that would be avoided by owning the asset instead of licensing it.
+- **Relief from Royalty Method:** This method is used to determine the value of intangible assets by taking into account the **hypothetical royalty payments** that would be avoided by owning the asset instead of licensing it.
 The idea behind the RRM is straightforward: owning an intangible asset eliminates the need to pay for the right to use that asset.
 The RRM is commonly applied in the valuation of domain names, trademarks, licensed computer software, and ongoing research and development projects that can be associated with a particular revenue stream, and where market data on royalty and license fees from previous transactions is available.
 One possible example is if a company is building its own private cloud as an alternative to AWS; the value that the project provides could be calculated from the fees that are projected to be saved if the company did not use AWS for hosting its services.

 ### Real Options Valuation

 This is used when the asset (software) is not currently producing cash flows, but has the potential to generate cash flows in the future, incorporating the idea of the uncertain nature of these cash flows.
-We will look at this in more detail.
-Specifically, we will look at the most commonly used technique for valuing real options.
 The paper [Modeling Choices in the Valuation of Real Options: Reflections on Existing Models and Some New Ideas](https://realoptions.org/openconf2011/data/papers/24.pdf) discusses classic and recent advances in the valuation of real options.
 Specifically surveyed are:

 - **Black-Scholes Option Pricing formula**: The original, rigid assumptions on underlying model, not originally intended for pricing real options
 - **Binomial Option Pricing Model:** Discrete time approximation model of Black-Scholes; not originally intended for pricing real options